amdelamar/blog/content/post/fixing-akka-http-substream-source-error.md

 that are unavoidable in distributed systems.

 Akka Http will then retry requests in those situations, making life easier for users.
 However, for my service it was the cause of the `Source` stream to be consumed twice.
-Akka was just trying to be helpful.
+Simply because Akka Http was just trying to be helpful.

 &nbsp;